 We recognise that transparent communication is essential for transformational change and we quantifiably contribute to 9 SDG’s.

 Jessica McCormack, a designer of exceptional diamond jewellery for the modern woman and creator of heirlooms for future generations, has achieved Planet Mark certification.

-This is Jessica McCormack’s first year of business carbon footprint reporting.
-Jessica McCormack total carbon footprint in year ending December 2019 was 27.7 tCO2e and the relative carbon footprint was 0.9 tCO2e per employee.
+This is Jessica McCormack’s second year of business carbon footprint reporting.
+Jessica McCormack’s total carbon footprint in year ending December 2020 was 19.2 tCO2e and the relative carbon footprint was 0.6 tCO2e per employee.

 “I’m so pleased to have Jessica McCormack join us at Planet Mark.
 The company shows that beauty and sustainability can go hand in hand, and the ethos of the brand is in a prime position to make great strides to reduce its carbon footprint, and serve as an exemplar to the industry as a whole.
 Measuring the brand’s carbon footprint and pledging to reduce it is the first step in that journey.
 I look forward to working more with Jessica McCormack and seeing the progress made.”

 Through Planet Mark, the company has protected an area of endangered rainforest thanks to Cool Earth; a charity working alongside rainforest communities to halt deforestation.
 Its pledge through Cool Earth directly supports the Asháninka community in Central Peru.

 It has also helped the Eden Project – an educational charity building connections with each other and the living world, exploring how we can work together towards a better future.